 The path to bakery entrepreneurship doesn’t have to start with an expensive commercial lease and a 40-quart industrial mixer.

-There’s another way — by running a cottage industry bakery!
-This can be a quick and cost effective way to get started and put your baking skills to work.
-These small businesses let you bake for your local community without the startup costs or hurdles that come with the “traditional” bakery.
+There’s another way—running a cottage industry bakery!
+This can be a quick and cost effective route to put your baking skills to work and get your name and products into the community.
+These small businesses can allow you to bake for your local community without the startup costs or hurdles that come with starting a “traditional” bakery.

-In this blog post, you’ll learn what a cottage industry bakery is, and 4 keys to making yours a success.
+In this article, you’ll learn what a cottage industry bakery is, and four keys that can help make yours a success.

-A cottage industry bakery is a small-scale bakery, usually operated out of someone’s home.
+A cottage industry bakery, also known as a cottage style bakery, is a small-scale bakery that is usually operated out of someone’s home.
 These home-based businesses are regulated by “cottage food laws” rather than commercial restaurant and health codes.

-The law usually limits cottage food businesses to “low-risk” foods, like baked goods or vinegars and spice blends.
+The law usually limits cottage food businesses to “low-risk” foods, like baked goods, vinegars, and spice blends.
 While regulations vary from state to state, they usually stipulate that cottage foods do not require refrigeration.
-This is why bakeries are great candidates for this type of business, as baked goods are shelf-stable.
+This is why bakeries are great candidates for this type of business, as many baked goods are shelf-stable.

 The cottage food industry has been growing recently, as consumers become more interested in eating local and supporting their local economies.
 The U.S. market has grown from a $5 billion market in 2008 to an estimated $20 billion market in 2019!

-Expect to see even more of these home-based businesses appearing over the next year, as chefs and bakers look for ways to keep cooking outside of the traditional brick-and-mortar model.
-Auguste Escoffier School of Culinary Arts Pastry Arts graduate Hannah Rawlings, for example, has turned to her own cottage industry side business during the COVID-19 pandemic, baking sourdough loaves for her community.
+And when the COVID-19 pandemic arrived in 2020, the industry continued to increase.
+Auguste Escoffier School of Culinary Arts Pastry Arts graduate Hannah Rawlings, for example, turned to her own cottage industry side business during the COVID-19 pandemic, baking sourdough loaves for her community.

-This at-home model can also be a path to entrepreneurship.
+While some people may intend on sticking with a cottage bakery, this at-home model can also be a path to other types of entrepreneurship.
 Famous cake baker Duff Goldman from Ace of Cakes started out with a cottage industry bakery before he opened his first brick-and-mortar location of Charm City Cakes.

-Now that you understand what a cottage food business is, here are four keys to success.
+Now that you understand what a cottage style bakery is, here are four keys to success.

 1. Learn Local Cottage Food Laws

-Cottage industry bakeries are regulated on the state and local level, so you’ll need to do some research before you get started.
+Cottage industry bakeries are regulated on the state and local levels, so you’ll need to do some research before you get started.

 States may also have labeling requirements, such as listing all ingredients and/or specifying any allergens that may be present in your food.

 While there are limitations to what you can do with a cottage industry bakery, there are benefits too.
-Working from home keeps overhead very low.
-And you’re practically pandemic-proof, since you can bake from your home kitchen.
-Plus, sales can be completed outdoors at local farmer’s markets or outside your front door, so there’s no need to mingle with others in enclosed spaces.
+Working from home keeps overhead very low since you don’t need to rent or lease a separate space.

 2. Have a Business Plan

-Will you sell at farmer’s markets?
+Will you sell at farmers’ markets?
 Online buy/sell groups?
 Local supermarkets or coffee shops?
-Remember to check the laws in your area!
+Again, remember to check the laws in your area!
 Some states only allow cottage industries to sell directly to consumers, not to businesses.
-And some prohibit online sales.
+And some prohibit online sales altogether.

-Baking and Pastry Arts programs at Escoffier include a course in Building Your Own Business, which covers topics like business planning, credit management, government regulation, and legal issues.
-Students will also complete and present a business plan for their final project.
+Some Baking and Pastry Arts programs at Escoffier may include a course in Building Your Own Business, which can cover topics like business planning, credit management, government regulation, and legal issues.
+Students can also complete and present a business plan for their final project.
 Many students find that this education helps them in their future entrepreneurial pursuits!

 “The knowledge from Escoffier has given me the skills and confidence not only in my baking, but to take my baking and creations to the next level.”*